 To introduce and demystify the concept of Industry 4.0, a series of seminars for manufacturers will run across Queensland to highlight the opportunities and challenges that the adoption of new technologies in manufacturing presents.

 Seminars will cover design, Internet of Things, artificial intelligence, augmented and virtual reality, advanced automation, additive manufacturing, advanced robotics, big data analytics and the current and future role of Industry 4.0 in manufacturing businesses.

 This series builds upon the learnings gained through the Introductory i4.0 seminars.

 futuremap™ – we're working with the Innovative Manufacturing Cooperative Research Centre (IMCRC) to provide a business diagnostic tool that helps small-to-medium-sized Australian manufacturers assess their current state of business and identify areas of focus and potential investment to future-proof their business and start their journey of digital transformation.

 As part of either one-on-one structured discussions or interactive group workshops, manufacturers can map their maturity levels and capabilities in the areas of market positioning, leadership, strategy and change management, innovation and use of technology and digital manufacturing (Industry 4.0) to produce a point-in-time self-assessment and report that identifies opportunities for growth and potential investment.

 Industry 4.0 Masterclass

-- participate in interactive exercises, gaining practical advice to assist you and your business
+- participate in interactive exercises, gaining practical advice to assist them in their business

 - gain an in-depth understanding of the importance of strong strategic management and leadership

-- develop an action plan specific to your business – positioning for a competitive edge.
+- commence developing an action plan specific to their business – positioning for a competitive edge.